FIWARE-TMForum/Business-API-Ecosystem/doc/configuration-guide.rst

     export BAE_SERVICE_HOST=https://store.lab.fiware.org/

 Then, it is possible to modify some of the URLs of the system.
-Concretely, it is possible to provide a prefix for the API, a prefix for the portal, and modifying the login and logout URLS ::
+In particular, it is possible to provide a prefix for the API, a prefix for the portal, and modifying the login and logout URLS ::

     config.proxyPrefix = '';